beebaabado/FSND-capstone-nearBeerApp/nearbeer/frontend/README.md

 # The NearBeer Frontend Ionic App
 ##### by Connie Compos 2021

 This is the frontend for the Full Stack Nano Degree Capstone project Nearbeer project.
 This is a tab based application which allows the user to login to authenticate with Auth0 credentials and access the nearbeer database with a menu system.
-This is a demo application thus not all tabs are fully functional.
+This is a demo application and not all tabs are fully functional.

 ### Requires nearbeer backend app to be up and running